pstoops/ssh_controls/README.md

 * manage or distribute SSH **private keys**: SSH private keys should be controlled and managed (and safeguarded!) by the actual owners.
 Though one could consider SSH key pairs of generic accounts (such as application accounts) as an exception, SSH Controls currently does not support the management of private keys.

 * discover SSH **host keys**: SSH Controls will silently ignore any questions related to host keys discoveries upon the first connection to client hosts.
 If you are managing a large number of client hosts, you may want to prepare a known_hosts file in advance or else let the host keys be added automatically upon first public key distribution.

+More documentation can be found at More documentation can be found at http://www.kudos.be/Projects/SSH_Controls.html